• Art magazine

 “the visual arts”

-1b. [without plural]
+1b. [no plural]

-According to Wikipedia, art is above all:
+According to Wikipedia, art is primarily the following:

 Definition of art